wisdomfrominsanity/WindowsBrute/README.md

 # WindowsBrute
 This Program Only Works on Linux
-The brute force only works on Windows Windows NT/2K/XP/Vista harddrives
+The brute force only works on Windows NT/2K/XP/Vista harddrives

 Requirements: